Finances & Analytics

 Payments

 If a payment service is configured, UCare will allow Credit Card payments and a Direct Debit option.
 Payment services that can be configured with UCare include Stripe and PayPal.
-UCare is PCI compliant, and the safety of how credit card information is stored is verified to conform with the PCI data security standard annually.
+UCare is PCI compliant, and the safety of how credit card information is stored is verified annually to conform with the PCI data security standard.

 To add a payment, click + New and select Payment.

-You can choose which payment service is used if multiple payment services have been linked to UCare.
+If multiple payment services have been linked to UCare, you can choose which one is used.
 You can also assign a payment to a profile in UCare; once this is filled out, you can choose the payment method, e.g., cash, card, direct debit, EFTPOS, etc.

 To view or refund payments, click Payments in the navbar:

-Payments, by default, will be listed by the date received, with the most recent payments first.
-You can view payments within a specific date range using the dropdown boxes at the top.
-Additional filters can be set to narrow your search, e.g., tags, or you can type in specific payment details like names or payment types using the Filter payments search option.
+By default, payments are listed by the date received, with the most recent payments first.
+The dropdown boxes at the top allow you to view payments within a specific date range.
+Additional filters, such as tags, can be set to narrow your search.
+Alternatively, using the Filter payments search option, you can type in specific payment details like names or payment types.

 Clicking a payment will provide you with the payment details.
 You can process or record any refunds from here by selecting Refund payment.